khwajanawaz/weather-app/README.md

 # WEATHER-CODE
-In this the png not able to give output help me put in this with this image,png but the code is working perfact
+In this the png not able to give output help me out in this. with this image.png but the code is working perfact